-This BLOG On Conditional Approval Versus Clear To Close In Mortgage Process Was UPDATED On August 7 2017
+This BLOG On Conditional Approval Versus Clear To Close In Mortgage Process Was UPDATED And PUBLISHED On March 27th, 2020

 There are various stages of the mortgage approval process.

-- To get a mortgage approval with me, mortgage loan applicants first need to complete an online application at www.gustancho.com by clicking on the APPLY NOW icon on the top right.
+- To get mortgage approval with me, mortgage loan applicants first need to complete an online application at www.gustancho.com by clicking on the APPLY NOW icon on the top right

-- A loan officer will go over credit report with borrower to see if there are any errors on report.
+- A loan officer will go over credit report with the borrower to see if there are any errors on the report

-- Loan Officer will go over any derogatory items such as late payments, collection accounts, bankruptcy, foreclosure, short sale, or items on that is not reporting on credit report.
+- Loan Officer will go over any derogatory items such as late payments, collection accounts, bankruptcy, foreclosure, short sale, or items on that is not reporting on the credit report

-- If I get an approved eligible, I know I can get the mortgage loan to the finish line and get mortgage loan close if borrower can satisfy conditions on the AUS.
+- If I get an approved eligible, I know I can get the mortgage loan to the finish line and get mortgage loan close if the borrower can satisfy conditions on the AUS

-- The Gustan Cho Team at USA Mortgage are direct lenders with no mortgage lender overlays so automated findings is the final approval as long as borrowers can provide documentation of tax returns, W-2s, bank statements and other proof on information stated on mortgage application.
+- So automated findings are the final approval as long as borrowers can provide documentation of tax returns, W-2s, bank statements and other proof on the information stated on the mortgage application

 Once borrowers provide real estate purchase contract and the list of documents to process mortgage, the mortgage file will get processed.